University of Tampa: Rankings

-Forbes ranks The University of Tampa as #433 in the United States overall as of 2019.
+Forbes ranked The University of Tampa as #433 in the United States overall as of 2019.
 The U.S. News & World Report 2019 rankings placed UT as #20 in the Regional Universities South category, compared to the 149 other universities listed in that category.
 In 2021 U.S. News & World Report ranked The University of Tampa #13 in the Regional Universities South category.
+In 2022-23, UT was ranked #21 in the Regional Universities South category by U.S. News & World Report.

 Campus

 UT's campus features 60 buildings on 110 landscaped acres.
 Plant Hall – a National Historic Landmark built in 1891 by Henry B. Plant – is a leading example of Moorish Revival architecture in the southeastern United States and a focal point of downtown Tampa.
 In addition to serving as a main location of classrooms and faculty and administrative offices, the building is also home to the Henry B. Plant Museum.
 The campus also includes the former McKay Auditorium, built in the 1920s and remodeled in the late 1990s to become the Sykes College of Business.
-In the last 16 years, UT has invested approximately $575 million in new residence halls, classrooms, labs and other facilities.
+In the last 16 years, since 1998, UT has invested approximately $575 million in new residence halls, classrooms, labs and other facilities.

-The UT campus is relatively small for a school with 9,304 students.
+The UT campus is relatively small for a school with 11,047 students.
 On its east side is the Hillsborough River, and Kennedy Boulevard is to the south.
 Recent expansions have seen the campus grounds move northward and eastward following purchases of sections of Tampa Preparatory School and vacant lots across the east-side railroad tracks.

 Although the university is located in a major metropolitan area, palm trees, stately oaks, rose bushes and azaleas can be found in abundance on campus.
 UT's grounds include Plant Park, a landscaped, palm-tree-lined riverside area in front of Plant Hall's main entrance.
 It features cannons from Tampa's original harbor fort and the Sticks of Fire sculpture.
 It also is home to the oak tree under which Hernando de Soto supposedly met the chief of the local Native American tribes upon first coming ashore at what is now Tampa.
 The campus also includes the former Florida State Fair grounds, where legend has it Babe Ruth hit a home run of 630 ft, the longest of his career.

 UT is also one of few schools with an anti-gravity monument from Roger Babson's Gravity Research Foundation.
 The "Anti-Gravity Rock", as it is commonly referred to, is located on the crosswalk between the College of Business parking lot and the Macdonald–Kelce Library, at the very end of the Science wing of Plant Hall.
 The stone's location is somewhat ironic, yet appropriate, given that Babson's scientific views were shared by few if any scientists.